 Misuse of Computers

-Use of St. Olaf computers and network resources is a privilege granted only to those who use these systems responsibly.
-This policy applies to students, faculty, and staff.
-Students suspected of abusing computers and network resources at St. Olaf will be referred to the Dean of Students for disciplinary action.
-Such actions may involve review by an appropriate branch of the St. Olaf Judicial System (College Judiciary, administrative hearings, or Honor Council), direct action by the Dean of Students, or referral to state or federal authorities.
+Use of St. Olaf computers and network resources is a privilege granted only to those who use these systems responsibly. †This policy applies to students, faculty, and staff. †Students suspected of abusing computers and network resources at St. Olaf will be referred to the Dean of Students for disciplinary action.
+Such actions may involve review by an appropriate branch of the St. Olaf Judicial System (Student Judicial Council, College Judiciary, administrative hearings, or Honor Council), direct action by the Dean of Students, or referral to state or federal authorities.
 Penalties may include fines, suspension or revocation of computing and networking privileges, academic probation, or dismissal.
 Faculty suspected of abusing computers and network resources at St. Olaf will be referred to the Dean of the College for appropriate action.
 Staff suspected of abusing computers and network systems at St. Olaf will be referred to their supervisor for appropriate action.

-In addition, Information and Instructional Technologies reserves the right to suspend access to St. Olaf computing and networking systems to any student, faculty, and staff who is suspected gross abuse of computer privileges (including but not limited to unauthorized copying of software, tampering with others' accounts, wasting or damaging computer resources, breaking system security, degrading computer system performance, creating or posting of material that is offensive, pornographic, libelous, or intended to harass.).
+In addition, the office of Information and Instructional Technologies reserves the right to suspend access to St. Olaf computing and networking systems to any student, faculty, and staff who is suspected of gross abuse of computer privileges (including but not limited to unauthorized copying of materials, facilitating othersí in the use of the St. Olaf computing and network resources for unethical and illegal activities, tampering with othersí accounts, wasting or damaging computer resources, breaking system security, degrading computer system performance, creating or posting of material that is offensive, pornographic, libelous, or intended to harass).
 Such actions may be appealed to the Academic Computing Policy Board.